How traumatic events affect children and teenagers

 - Try to show your child calm and positive ways to cope.
 Talk about how you feel or felt.
 For example, ‘Yes, I was really scared when that car crashed into us, but we’re safe now’.
 If you can stay calm, it’ll help your child to feel calm too.

 - Give your young child a toy, like a special teddy bear or doll, to ‘look after’.
-Encourage older children to help look after pets or younger brothers or sisters.
-Caring for others can help children stay calm and learn how to look after themselves.
+Encourage older children to help with looking after pets or younger brothers or sisters.
+Caring for others in meaningful ways can help children stay calm, feel they’re contributing and learn how to look after themselves.

 Deciding what your child needs to know

-- Check that your child understands what has happened and encourage her to ask questions.
+- Check that your child understands what has happened and encourage them to ask questions.
+If you don’t know the answer to a question, it’s OK to say so.
+Tell your child that you’ll try to find more information.

 Getting support after traumatic events

-But sometimes you or your child might need extra support to feel better.
-If you think you or your child needs support, talk to your GP about seeing a psychologist, counsellor or other specialist support service.
-You can also contact parenting hotlines.
+Sometimes you or your child might need extra support to feel better.
+If you think you or your child need support, talk to your GP or child and family health nurse about seeing a psychologist, counsellor or other specialist support service.
+You can also contact parenting helplines.